semantic-release/semantic-release/docs/usage/plugins.md

 }
 ```

+**Note:** If the `plugins` option is defined, it overrides the default plugin list, rather than merging with it.

 ## Plugin ordering

 For each [release step](../../README.md#release-steps) the plugins that implement that step will be executed in the order in which the are defined.